Impedance (accelerator physics)

-Impedance in Accelerator Physics is a quantity that characterizes the self interaction of a charged particle beam, mediated by the beam environment, such as the vacuum chamber, RF cavities, and other elements encountered along the accelerator or storage ring.
+In accelerator physics, impedance is a quantity that characterizes the self interaction of a charged particle beam, mediated by the beam environment, such as the vacuum chamber, RF cavities, and other elements encountered along the accelerator or storage ring.

 Definition in terms of wakefunction

 The impedance is defined as the Fourier transform of the Wakefunction.

 From this expression and the fact that the wake function is real, one can derive the property:

 Important sources of impedance

 The impedance is defined at all positions along the beam trajectory.
 The beam travels through a vacuum chamber.
 Substantial impedance is generated in transitions, where the shape of the beam pipe changes.
 The RF cavities are another important source.